-Several other damages were reported by several BPBDs in East Java Province, such as Lumajang, Pasuruan, Trenggalek, Probolinggo, Ponorogo, Jember, Tulunggagung, Nganjuk, Pacitan districts, while urban areas, namely Blitar, Kediri, Malang and Batu [4].

-This study aims to determine the causes of damage to the South East Java earthquake by looking at its stress characteristics, the amount of stress released during an earthquake, and its relationship with the surrounding geological conditions.
+Several other damages were reported by several BPBDs in East Java Province, such as Lumajang, Pasuruan, Trenggalek, Probolinggo, Ponorogo, Jember, Tulunggagung, Nganjuk, Pacitan districts, while urban areas, namely Blitar, Kediri, Malang and Batu [4]. characteristics, the amount of stress released during an earthquake, and its relationship with the surrounding geological conditions.
 From the impact of the damage in several areas in East Java, was it only from the Source of the earthquake or the effect of the soil conditions in East Java?
 This is what will be discussed in this paper.